amine7777/katacoda-scenarios/ansible-1/step1.md

         msg: 'Holà Chavales'
 </pre>

-You can run these plays by copying them in *multiple_plays.yml* and running the following commands.
+You can run these plays by copying them in *multiple_plays.yml* and running the following command.

 `ansible-playbook multiple_plays.yml`{{execute}}